d3/d3-scale/README.md

 <a name="log_rangeRound" href="#log_rangeRound">#</a> <i>log</i>.<b>rangeRound</b>(<i>values</i>)

-Sets the scale’s output range to the specified array of *values* while also setting the scale’s interpolator to [[d3.interpolateRound|Transitions#d3_interpolateRound]].
+Sets the scale’s output range to the specified array of *values* while also setting the scale’s interpolator to [interpolateRound](https://github.com/d3/d3-interpolate#interpolateRound).
 This is a convenience routine for when the values output by the scale should be exact integers, such as to avoid antialiasing artifacts.
-It is also possible to round the output values manually after the scale is applied.
+Note that this interpolator can only be used with numeric [ranges](#log_range).

 <a name="log_base" href="#log_base">#</a> <i>log</i>.<b>base</b>([<i>base</i>])